 As mentioned earlier, there are others who probably feel (or have felt) the same way as you, so don’t be afraid to share your feelings.
 Talk to a coworker, friend or family member, and explain why you feel insecure at work.
-They’ll probably help you recognise your value and realise these negative feelings are all in your head.
+They’ll probably help you recognize your value and realize these negative feelings are all in your head.

 12. Comparing yourself to others does you no good

 If there’s one message to be taught from this article, it’s to stop comparing yourself to others.
 You may be envious of your coworker’s confidence or particular skillset but, ultimately, they’re not you.